wlanboy/virtualbox-kubernets/README.md

 * change folder to 'homelabsteps'
 * everything is prepared.
 Call each command from https://github.com/wlanboy/virtualbox-kubernets/blob/main/homelab/setup-kubernets-controlnode.sh

+# Setup k3s
+* change folder to 'homelabrancher'
+* this will install a k3s kubernets server

 # Key takeaways
 * don't install vms by hand
 * vms are containers too